dimania/nnmbot/README.md

 1. Get api_id and api_hash on the website [Telegram](https://my.telegram.org)
 2. Register a new Bot(a) in Telegram via FatherBot and get a bot_token, change the bot’s /setprivacy mode to DISABLED
 3. Create a new channel where messages will be sent.
 If you want to specify this channel by name in the configuration file, then make the channel public.
+4. Get the API KEY on the website [Kinopoisk API Unofficial](https://kinopoiskapiunofficial.tech/) (500 requests per day for free)
-4. Make settings in the configuration file *config.py*
+5. Make settings in the configuration file *config.py*
-5. Change name configuration file in file *nnmbot.py*
+6. Change name configuration file in file *setting.py*
-6. Run the script.
+7. Run *backend_nnmbot.py* и *frontend_nnmbot.py*.